croquet/microverse/docs/Tutorial.md

 6. xTutorial 6 - live data visualization
 7. xTutorial 7 - external data stream
 8. Card Properties
+-->

 ## Introduction

 The Croquet Microverse is a browser-based 3D shared experience platform and OS.
 It includes the ability to collaboratively create 2D and 3D multi-user experiences.
 It runs on PCs, mobile devices including tablets and smartphones, and AR/VR devices.

-This guide will enable you to quickly set up Croquet Microverse Builder and introduce you to a number of key concepts that you will need to know to create your own worlds and apps within those worlds.
+This guide will enable you to quickly set up Croquet Microverse and introduce you to a number of key concepts that you will need to know to create your own worlds and apps within those worlds.
 Not only is it easy to do this, it is incredibly fun and rewarding.

 ## TLDR
 1. Clone the GitHub repository https://github.com/croquet/microverse
     <br>(`git clone https://github.com/croquet/microverse`)
 2. Obtain your Croquet API Key https://croquet.io/keys/
-3. Open a terminal and set the path to your new Microverse-Builder folder.
+3. Open a terminal and set the path to your new Microverse folder.
    <br>`cd microverse`
 4. Create the apiKey.js file from apiKey.js-example and the API Key above.
    <br>`cp apiKey.js-example apiKey.js # and edit apiKey.js`